- Provision of Information and Advice

-Where there is any suspicion that a child is engaged in such behaviour it should be addressed in the child's Placement Plan/Placement Information Record through strategies to help the child find alternative lifestyles.
-If a child is engaged or suspected to be engaged in sexual exploitation, the Regulatory Authority, local authority and Police for the area where the child is placed, must be informed.
+Where there is any suspicion that a child is being abused or exploited it should be addressed in the child's Placement Plan.
+If a child is being sexually exploited, the Regulatory Authority, local authority and Police for the area where the child is placed, must be informed.

 9. Sexually Transmitted Infections